 Hotel Antumalal began as a tea room at the edge of Lake Villarrica.
 In 1944 Catalina Pollak and her mother Davita, with the help of culinary traditions from their homeland Prague, delighted their clients who visited by boat under the command of Guillermo Pollak, from Pucón.

 In honor of the extraordinary sunsets over the lake, the couple called the place Antumalal, meaning Corral of the Sun in the Mapuche language.
 Summer tourists travelled by boat to sample the delights of the café.
 One day the President of Chile, Gabriel González Videla travelled over the water to visit the café.
 Don Guillermo, full of enthusiasm for his dream to build a hotel on the beautiful site, approached the president with a request for a loan to build a work of architecture that would make Chile proud.
 Videla was impressed, and helped Don Guillermo get his first loan.
 Thus the Hotel Antumalal was born.

-The NEW Lake House is the remodeled original Antumalal Lake Café, an icon of modern architecture in Chile.
+The NEW Lake House is the original Antumalal Lake Café, remodeled in 2016, an icon of modern architecture in Chile.
 Located in a privileged corner of the 5 hectare private park at the edge of Lake Villarrica, the building has been transformed into a modern space.